ianic/zig-language-extras/README.md

 There are two debugging commands.

 'Debug test' builds binary for the test (binary location: zig-out/debug/test) and starts debugger on that binary.
-Put breakpoint in you test before running command.
+Put a breakpoint in you test before running command.

 'Debug binary' first builds workspace and then starts binary zig-out/bin/{name}.
-If current file is in src folder name is set to the folder name above src folder which is expected to be root of you workspace.
+If current file is in src folder name is set to the folder name above src folder which is expected to be root of your workspace.
 If the current file is in some other folder then the name of the current file is used as name of the binary except if that file is named main.zig then folder name of that file is used as expected binary name.

-## Keybinding
+## Keybinding tip

 When adding keybinding you can restrict usage on Zig language files:
   ```jsonc